Reference · Updated July 30, 2026

 Possession

-Adults 21+: up to 1 oz cannabis (up to 4 oz at private residence) + 7 g concentrate; 6 plants (≤3 mature)/adult, 12 (≤6) per household.
+Adults 21+: 1 oz cannabis (up to 4 oz at a private residence); 6 plants (≤3 mature)/adult, 12 (≤6)/household.
+Concentrate not enumerated (7 g is a retail cap).

 Decriminalized